fmager/real-time/m4_optimization/s1_profilers.md

 ### GPU
 If we are using the GPU in our application, we can also go to the GPU tab.
 Once again, in the upper right we can see which GPU we are using.
 In the bottom, we can see the driver version.
 DirectX version refers to the version of DirectX (Windows graphics and compute API) that the system supports.
-Then we have something called "Shared GPU Memory".
 The laptop I used to take the screenshot with has what is called an integrated GPU.
 It shares its memory with the CPU.
 But in this case, the entire system has 32 GB of memory, 16 of which is shared by the GPU.
 While this may result in higher transfer rates to the GPU, the bandwidth internally (when you access memory in a buffer you have already transferred) is usually less than a dedicated GPU.